-We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development.
-If we are unable to commercialize NeoCart, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed.
+We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development in a Phase 3 clinical trial.
+If we are unable to commercialize NeoCart in the future, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed.

 We have invested a significant portion of our time and financial resources in the development of NeoCart, our product candidate in clinical development.
 We anticipate that in the near term our ability to generate revenues will depend solely on the successful development and commercialization of NeoCart.
 We may not complete our registration filings in our anticipated time frame.
 Even after we complete our Biologics License Application (BLA) filing, the FDA may not accept our submission, may request additional information from us, including data from additional clinical trials, and, ultimately, may not grant marketing approval for NeoCart.
-In addition, the clinical data we have to date often is susceptible to varying interpretations and many companies that have believed that their products performed satisfactorily in clinical trials have nonetheless failed to obtain FDA approval for their products.
+In addition, the clinical data we have generated to date is susceptible to varying interpretations and many companies that have believed that their products performed satisfactorily in clinical trials have nonetheless failed to obtain FDA approval for their products.